 Photo by Michael Gaylor on Flickr

 The kings and queens of the British Royal Family are not buried in a single site.
 The graves of some, such as Alfred the Great, are unknown.
-The majority of modern royals, however, are buried in Windsor.
-Either in St. George’s Chapel, the Royal Vault beneath the chapel, or the nearby Royal Burial Ground at Frogmore House.
+The majority of modern royals, however, are buried in St. George’s Chapel, including the Royal Vault, in Windsor, or the nearby Royal Burial Ground at Frogmore House.

 Who is buried in St. George’s Chapel?